5 Inference for simple linear regression

 By Equation 5.6, we know that \(\hat{\beta}_1\) is (1) Normally distributed, (2) with a mean at the true slope \(\beta_1\), and (3) a standard error of \(SE_{\hat{\beta}_1}\).
 The center of this distribution \(\beta_1\) is unknown; the purpose of statistical inference is to draw conclusions about this parameter.
 The standard error of this distribution \(SE_{\hat{\beta}_1}\) is

-\[ SE_{\hat{\beta}_1} = \hat{\sigma}_{\epsilon}\sqrt{\frac{1}{(n-1)s_x^2}} \tag{5.7}\]
+\[ SE_{\hat{\beta}_1} = \hat{\sigma}_{\epsilon}\sqrt{\frac{1}{(n-1)s_X^2}} \tag{5.7}\]

 where \(n\) is the number of observations, \(s_X^2\) is the variance of the predictor variable \(X\), and \(\hat{\sigma}_{\epsilon}\) is the regression standard error introduced in Section 5.9.2.
 The details of how this formula is derived is beyond the scope of this text, but let’s take a moment to think about what we know about the sampling variability of \(\hat{\beta}_1\) from Equation 5.7.

-The regression standard error \(\hat{\sigma}_\epsilon\) is in the numerator, indicating would expect more variability in \(\hat{\beta}_1\) when there is more variability about the regression line.
+The regression standard error \(\hat{\sigma}_\epsilon\) is in the numerator, indicating one would expect more variability in \(\hat{\beta}_1\) when there is more variability about the regression line.
 The variability in the predictor variable \(s_X^2\) is in the denominator, indicating we expect more variability in \(\hat{\beta}_1\) when there is less variability in the values of the predictor.
 Therefore, \(SE_{\hat{\beta}_1}\) is the balance between the variability about the regression line and the variability in the predictor variable itself.

-As you will see in the following sections, we will use this estimate of the sampling variability in the estimated slope to conduct hypothesis testing and calculate confidence intervals, ultimately drawing conclusions about the true relationship between the response and predictor variables.
+As you will see in the following sections, we will use this estimate of the sampling variability in the estimated slope to conduct hypothesis testing and compute confidence intervals, ultimately drawing conclusions about the true relationship between the response and predictor variables.

 5.9.2 Estimating \(\sigma_{\epsilon}\)

 As discussed in Section 4.3.1, there are three parameters that need to be estimated for simple linear regression \(\beta_0\), \(\beta_1\), and \(\sigma_{\epsilon}\).
-Section 4.4 introduced least squares regression, a method for calculating \(\hat{\beta}_0\) and \(\hat{\beta}_1\) the estimates for intercept and slope, respectively.
+Section 4.4 introduced least squares regression, a method for deriving \(\hat{\beta}_0\) and \(\hat{\beta}_1\) the estimates for intercept and slope, respectively.
 Now, we turn to the estimation of \(\sigma_\epsilon\), also known as the regression standard error.

 By obtaining the estimates \(\hat{\beta}_0\) and \(\hat{\beta}_1\), we have the equation of the regression line and therefore can estimate the mean value \(Y\) given a value of the predictor \(X\).
-We can use the residuals (observed-predicted), then, to estimate the variability of the distribution of the response about the line, which is the estimated mean of the conditional distribution \(Y|X\).
+We can then use the residuals (observed-predicted) to estimate the variability of the distribution of the response about the line, which is the estimated mean of the conditional distribution \(Y|X\).
 The regression standard error is the estimate of the variability as it is the estimated standard deviation of the distribution of the residuals about the line.
-The equation for the regression standard error is shown in ?eq-slr-reg-se.10
+The equation for the regression standard error is shown in Equation 5.8 11.

-\[ \hat{\sigma}_{\epsilon} = \sqrt{\frac{\sum_{i = 1}^ne_i^2}{n - 2}} = \sqrt{\frac{\sum_{i = 1}^n(y_i - \hat{y}_i)^2}{n - 2}} \]
+\[ \hat{\sigma}_{\epsilon} = \sqrt{\frac{\sum_{i = 1}^ne_i^2}{n - 2}} = \sqrt{\frac{\sum_{i = 1}^n(y_i - \hat{y}_i)^2}{n - 2}} \tag{5.8}\]

 Recall that the standard deviation is the average distance between each observation and the mean of the distribution.
 Therefore the regression standard error can be thought of as the average distance the observed value the response is from the regression line.
+The regression standard error \(\hat{\sigma}_{\epsilon}\) is used to quantify the sampling variability in the estimated slope \(\hat{\beta}_1\), so we will use this value as we conduct inference on the slope.

 5.9.3 Hypothesis test for the slope